tianyuliu1/my-page-tianyuliu/README.md

-# ckj sb
+# tianyu liu info

-title:[welcome to my wb]
+welcome to my wb

-i am tianyuliu

-you can :
+## you can learn something of mein there:

--python
--java
--css
+name: tianyu liu

+age: 19

+brithday: 10.23

+hobbies: basketball and game

+## if you want to connect with me
+QQ: 302224906

+wechat: liutianyu